 Most strokes are preventable and identifying and managing risk factors can help decrease the risk of having a stroke.
 About 80 per cent of strokes are ischemic strokes which are the result of the effects of lifestyle habits and risk factors.
 The risk of stroke can be reduced by maintaining a healthy lifestyle and managing risk factors listed below:

-Yes, calling “911” will help you connect to an EMS paramedic who will screen or ask you some questions about your symptoms and determine whether you need an ambulance to the local community hospital for treatment or if your symptoms meet the criteria for transportation to an acute stroke centre in Winnipeg (Health Sciences Centre or St. Boniface General Hospital) or to Brandon (Brandon General Hospital).
+Yes, calling “911” will help you connect to an EMS paramedic who will screen or ask you some questions about your symptoms and determine whether you need an ambulance to the local community hospital for treatment or if your symptoms meet the criteria for transportation to an acute stroke centre in Winnipeg (Health Sciences Centre or St. Boniface General Hospital) or to Brandon (Brandon General Hospital), Thompson or The Pas.
 If you meet the criteria for an acute stroke centre, this means that the ambulances will by-pass the closest hospital where you live.

-Manitoba Health, Healthy Living and Seniors is working with the regional health authorities to provide acute stroke care services in northern Manitoba by 2012/13.
+Manitoba Health, Healthy Living and Seniors is working with the regional health authorities to provide acute stroke care services in major hospitals throughout the province by 2016/17.
 This will involve education and training, funding and resources for telestroke and telemedicine services to provide acute stroke care as per the Canadian Best Practice Recommendations for Stroke.

-Eligibility criteria for coverage of inter-facility medical transports (IFT) includes:
+Eligibility criteria for coverage of inter-facility medical transports includes:

 CT or CAT scans are special x-ray tests that produce cross-sectional images of the body using x-rays and a computer.
 These images allow the radiologist, a medical doctor who specializes in images of the body, to look at the inside of the body just as you would look at the inside of a loaf of bread by slicing it.
 This type of special x-ray, in a sense, takes "pictures" of slices of the body so doctors can look right at the area of interest.
 A head or brain CT examines the various structures of the brain to look for a mass, stroke, area of bleeding, or blood vessel abnormality.